Zen broadband review

 Overall, Zen's record on customer service and reliability speaks for itself.

-Unfortunately, so do their prices.
-Those looking for a basic service might find that they'd be just as happy with their service, and have more in the bank, elsewhere.
+Furthermore, they've kept providing that kind of quality at prices that may once have seemed high but now look quite competitive - but those looking for a basic service might find that they'd be just as happy, and have more in the bank, elsewhere.

 Please read our full disclaimer for important information that relates to the information and service we provide and your use of this site.